ais-one/favv/README.md

 git clone <your frontend project e.g. ExampleWeb>
 ```

+- see **favv/vitevue/.env.localdev.example** for defining custom frontend name and vite.config.js related configurations
+- environment is selected using the --mode property (see package.json)
 - use **favv/vitevue/src/CustomWeb/** as reference on your custom frontend
 - see **favv/vitevue/src/CustomWeb/.env.localdev.js** on the configurations used, especially the ROUTES property
 - ROUTES property